 Photo: Mark Bowyer Sleeping quarters - Hyde Park Barracks

-You may crave some old-fashioned explanatory panels too.
+You may also find yourself craving some old-fashioned explanatory panels as I did.
 There is almost no text used and no opportunity for deeper exploration of subjects.
 It feels a little too smart.

 I was also disappointed by the heavy-handed display cases in a heritage building that needs little decorative help.